MRCardoso/uploader-go-bucket/README.md

 ```

 ## manageObject

+Method to manage the images in bucket s3, remove from bucket all imagens that not equal to the image param informed

 * **path:** the base path of the object in the bucket
 * **image:** The Object with current image data to be keep
 * **postImage:** The Object with image data sent in the request post